 6. Raman Raghav 2.0 | Hindi | Crime Thriller

-There’s a strange smile that appears on your face as you watch Ramanna dismantling his victims in Anurag Kashyap’s Raman Raghav 2.0.
+A strange smile appears on your face as you watch Ramanna dismantling his victims in Anurag Kashyapโs Raman Raghav 2.0.
 It’s not because Kashyap somehow magically manages to justify the mystifying murders in his film, nor because he tries to ground you into rooting for his killing machine, but because the film jabs at that side of a human brain which has violence and anarchy all over its surface.
-Raman Raghav 2.0 is dark, delirious and stylistically delicious.
-It doesn’t leave any stone unturned and is a true Kashyap film in all measures.
+Raman Raghav 2.0 is dark, delirious, and stylistically delicious.
+It doesnโt leave any stone unturned and is an actual Kashyap film.

 5. Udta Punjab | Hindi | Crime Drama

-Set in the heartland of Punjab that is plagued with the rampant usage of drugs, Abhishek Chaubey unflinching narrative takes a microscopic look at the entire drug epidemic.
+Set in the heartland of Punjab, which is plagued with the rampant usage of drugs, Abhishek Chaubey’s unflinching narrative takes a microscopic look at the entire drug epidemic.
 He weaves an engaging drama around the four divergent characters.
-The set condition in Punjab is desolating into one that doesn’t seem to wake up from the overdose of snippets of drugs of all kinds and creeds.
-From people who work at general stores to rock stars who write involuntary anthems about how cool it is to intake worthless substances has gradually increased to a wholesome number.
-The film commutes on this very problem that is indecently ruining the youth of a state know as the land of the five rivers.
+The set condition in Punjab is desolating into one that doesnโt seem to wake up from the overdose of snippets of drugs of all kinds and creeds.
+From people who work at general stores to rock stars who write involuntary anthems about how cool it is to intake worthless substances, it has gradually increased to a wholesome number.
+Udta Punjab focuses on this problem that is indecently ruining the youth of a state known as the land of the five rivers.
 But, the film is not just about the state or even the country.
-It is about a general idea which doesn’t seem to help people in any way.
-The way Chaubey shows his vulnerable characters; some being forced to substance abuse, whilst some forcing themselves into it, makes it all the more authentic.
+It is about a general idea that doesnโt seem to help people.
+The way Chaubey shows his vulnerable characters, some being forced to substance abuse, while some forcing themselves into it, makes it all the more authentic.

 4. Thithi | Kannada | Drama

-Thithi packs a ton of amusing characters embroiled in a volcanic familial turmoil which shares the same gene as Anurag Kashyap’s style characters minus the violent urges.
-The narration is funny, whimsical, and flows effortlessly out the screen.
+Thithi packs a ton of amusing characters embroiled in volcanic familial turmoil, which shares the same gene as Anurag Kashyapโs style characters minus the violent urges.
+The narration is funny and whimsical and flows effortlessly out of the screen.

 3. Kapoor & Sons | Hindi | Drama

-Director Shakun Batra deftly carves out multiple conflicts without being melodramatic, or manipulating the character, sprinkling it with the right amount of humor to ease the impending tensions in the third act.
-The film does not rush into establishing the characters; instead, it gives the center stage to multiple characters and lets them flourish in their own space, like the pieces of a puzzle which, when assembled together, will make the imperfect family jigsaw perfectly complete.
+Director Shakun Batra deftly carves out multiple conflicts without being melodramatic or manipulating the character, sprinkling it with humor to ease the impending tensions in the third act.
+The film does not rush into establishing the characters; instead, it gives the center stage to multiple characters and lets them flourish in their own space, like puzzle pieces, which, when assembled together, will complete the imperfect family jigsaw.

 2. Kaul- A Calling | Marathi | Drama

-‘Kaul- A calling’ is an aggressive divergent thinking film that has nihilism & existentialism at its core done in highly unconventional manner.
+โKaul- A Callingโ is an aggressive divergent thinking film that has nihilism & existentialism at its core done in a highly unconventional manner.
 Kaul is a meditation on losing the sanity or attaining the moksha.
-A visceral philosophical experience that is haunting & horrific in equal measure which leaves you with spiritual ambiguity.
-He takes the audience for an adventurous ride that is nothing less than a nightmare in itself.
-This is a kind of a nightmare where complete submission to ‘Kaul’ will definitely invigorate metaphysical thinking.
-It will just give you an alternate perspective about how society has created the existential conundrum and seek social acknowledgment for being sane.
+It is a visceral philosophical experience that is haunting & horrific in equal measure, which leaves you with spiritual ambiguity.
+He takes the audience for an adventurous ride that is nothing less than a nightmare.
+This is a nightmare where complete submission to โKaulโ will invigorate metaphysical thinking.
+It will give you an alternate perspective about how society has created the existential conundrum and seeks social acknowledgment for being sane.

-There is a scene in the film, where one of the police officers hit on the elbow of a dead body to straighten his stiff hand.
-You could hear the bone crunching sound.
+There is a scene in the film where one of the police officers hits the elbow of a dead body to straighten his stiff hand.
+You could hear the bone-crunching sound.
 It’s a trivial scene shown in the background.
-But that is the kind of a realistic detailing the film has.
+But that is the realistic detailing the film has.
 Visaranai is a powerful drama devoid of overdramatic moments.
-It’s an example of poetic injustice done to human from within the system.
+It’s an example of poetic injustice done to humans from within the system.
 Visaranai seems like a distant cousin of brilliant film ‘Court’.
-Such films redefine cinema and reassure why we love cinema so much in the first place.
-It is shocking, brutal, and a very honest attempt at filmmaking that needs to be seen & applauded.
+Such films redefine cinema and reassure us why we love cinema so much in the first place.ย It is a shocking, brutal, and sincere attempt at filmmaking that needs to be seen & applauded.
 One of the finest script that has been deftly handled, a plethora of ironical & metaphors thrown that will disturb you & shock you.
-By the end, “Police are for the protection of common-man” will sound like a fairy tale.
+By the end, “Police are for the protection of the common man” will sound like a fairy tale.